MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/launch-url.md

 ms.date: 06/18/2019
 ---

-# Launch URL
+# Create a launch URL

-Launch URL allows opening a new browser tab (or window), by delegating the actual work to Power BI.
+By creating a launch URL, you can open a new browser tab (or window) by delegating the actual work to Power BI.

 ## Sample